Developer Guide

 -

-which displays the general note. -
+MainWindowcontainsGeneralNotewhich displays the general note. -

-, each of which implementsNoteWindow
+MainWindowhas dependency withPersonNoteWindow,GroupNoteWindowandGeneralNoteWindow, each of which implementsNoteWindowinterface.

 Model Changes